google/truth/faq.md

 assertThatBooleanWpcs(primaryProperty, PUBLISHER_CATEGORY_FILTERING).isFalse();
 ```

-**In general, please avoid helper methods that return Truth subjects**
+**In general, please avoid helper methods that return Truth subjects.**

 Instead, return the *value-under-test* from your helper method: